 - Text: Texting provides another option for our Delaware patrons and is usually best for brief answers since there is a 140-150 character limit per text.
 If you find that your question is going beyond the limits of a simple text or two, librarians may suggest that we follow up through email (would need your email address for that).

 - Phone and Visit our libraries, too!
 Delaware Libraries’ list of hours & locations.

 Good to know:

-You may be chatting with a librarian from another Delaware county.
 Most questions can be addressed through our Ask a Librarian Delaware service, however.
-If your question is best answered by your home library, you may have the option to have it sent to your library for a follow up through email.
+If your question is best answered by your home library, you may have the option to have it sent to your library.

 Our librarians can assist you in finding specific contact information for your local library, or you may find it here.